-5.1.1 Baseline alternative - remove accumulated sediment
+5.1.1 Baseline alternative-remove accumulated sediment

 The baseline alternative includes removal of the accumulated sediment in the main channel area of Bassett Creek Park Pond (the portion that was excavated during the 1995 Flood Control Project).
 This alternative would restore the permanent pool volume and water quality benefits to what was previously in place.
 This alternative would have the fewest permitting considerations because it would be considered a maintenance activity to restore the pond to an excavation that was already permitted by the MDNR and USACE.
+The project would also maintain the pond's flood control benefits by providing sediment storage (see discussion in Section 8.0).

-5.1.2 Alternative 2 - deepen southeast section
+5.1.2 Alternative 2-deepen southeast section

 Alternative 2 would deepen the southeastern section of the pond to a maximum ten-foot depth.
 This area was approximately seven feet deep following the construction of the 1995 Flood Control Project.
 Increasing the depth would provide additional water quality treatment volume; it would also create a deeper section of the pond to promote fish habitat and increase the potential for fish to over-winter in the pond.
 City of Crystal staff have been in contact with the MDNR about the possibility of a partnership where the MDNR would install a new fishing pier and provide an aerator for the pond, if this deeper section is created.
+The project would also maintain the pond's flood control benefits by providing sediment storage (see discussion in Section 8.0).

 This alternative would have additional permitting requirements because it would require excavating into native material in a MDNR public water wetland, which is also under jurisdiction of the USACE.
 Because the original depth in this area was seven feet, the additional excavation would not likely change the wetland type in that area (areas are typically not considered wetland if they are deeper than six feet).
 However, there may still be permitting challenges with this alternative compared to the baseline alternative.

-5.1.3 Add-on 1 - create sediment forebay in northern section of pond
+5.1.3 Add-on 1-create sediment forebay in northern section of pond